mdragone1/ESP32-IoT-Workshop/docs/part1/PREREQ.md

 Once installed close the Board Manager.
 You may need to restart Arduino IDE before continuing.

 ### Step 4 - Install the Filesystem Upload Tool for ESP32
+IMPORTANT: You can skip this step as you do not need to implement a secure MQTT connection.
+This step will be shown as a tutorial in class.
+The instructions below do not work with new (>=2.0) Arduino IDE

 The ESP32 has flash memory that can hold a filesystem.
 There is a plugin for Arduino that allows you to generate a populated filesystem and upload it to the ESP32 board.
 See here https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/#installing where you can download and install the plugin.
 You need to create a tools directory within the sketch directory then extract the content there.